deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Take caffeine for instance.
 To insects, a fatal pesticide.
 To humans a million times more massive, it was a pleasant stimulant with few if any consistent drawbacks.
 To Gaoians...it depended, and there was no way to tell how any particular person would respond.
 Gyotin quite enjoyed it.
 The Great Father seemed to get a buzz just from *sniffing* an espresso and, allegedly, actually drinking the stuff was enough to have him tearing around in a frenzy.

-Its trade and import, as far as Gyotin had learned, may have been instrumental in the development of Humanity’s renaissance and enlightenment eras.
+Its trade and import, as far as Gyotin had learned, may have been instrumental in the development of Humanity’s Renaissance and Enlightenment eras.
 And tea was the very model of a civilized drink, having a history that allegedly went back five thousand years.

 Why should either be a taboo among humans?
 And yet they were, to Mormons.
 But hot chocolate was not, despite the fact that the sugar and fats were objectively far more unhealthy than caffeine.

-It was all so intriguingly confusing, and it was why Gyotin’s little impromptu coffee shop in the Multi-Faith Center (free, but donations gratefully accepted) always kept a healthy supply of ovaltine and herbal infusions for when the Buehlers were having a session.
+It was all so intriguingly confusing, and it was why Gyotin’s little impromptu coffee shop in the Multi-Faith Center (free, but donations gratefully accepted) always kept a healthy supply of Ovaltine and herbal infusions for when the Buehlers were having a session.

 There were about forty Mormons in Folctha, total.
 The branch president was a happy, smiling, truly lovely guy named Ted who gave so much of his time to other people that there was no possible way Gyotin could see that he might have any other hobbies or personal interests.